wfvining/liquid-ca/README.md

 Implements the density classification task in a liquid cellular automaton.

+An example of the simulation running is [here](https://youtu.be/Cbwa5ovKSgU).

 ## Dependencies

 * [SFML](https://www.sfml-dev.org/) is used for the visualization and